 Years after years, thousands of people keep graduating with counselling degrees but what we see is that the country seems not to be acknowledging the fact that there are some people called counsellors and because of this there are no rooms for counsellors in the world of work.

 But why is this so?
-In this article I have explored 10 problems affecting guidance and counselling in Nigeria and what can be done about it.
+In this article, I have explored 10 problems affecting guidance and counselling in Nigeria and what can be done about them.

 Problems Affecting Guidance and Counselling in Nigeria